 Towns Along the Trail

-Today, we know the route that Mattie and Yarnell took as state highway 22.
-And while Mattie found a man of “grit” in US Marshal Rooster Cogburn, you can find people with “true grit” starting “near Dardanelle in Yell County.”
-Then, continue to Delaware, New Blaine, Subiaco, Paris, Caulksville, Ratcliff, Branch, Charleston, Bloomer, Central City, Barling, and Fort Smith.
-You'll want to stop and visit some of these places... others you'll pass in the blink of an eye.
+Mattie Ross, the main character of Charles Portis' novel True Grit, found a man of “grit” in US Marshal Rooster Cogburn.
+You can find people with “true grit” starting “near Dardanelle in Yell County.” and all through the Arkansas River Valley on the way to Fort Smith.
+You'll want to stop and spend time in some of the towns and attractions... others you'll pass in the blink of an eye.

 Subiaco Abbey, a Benedictine monastery in Subiaco, Arkansas.